dgo-/blog.stderror.net/content/post/Migrate-from-X-to-Wayland.md

 There is also already a [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1551664) at mozilla,that is already fixed.
 The fix will be in Firefox 74.

+### Keepassxc
+To get keepassxc working with wayland.
+I need to install the package **qtwayland5**.
+After that everthing works fine.

 ## conclusion
 Overall the migration going really well.
 For the moment I have no problem.
 Let's see how it is going.